vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 days; first after bath a woman should pour plenty of water at the root of plantain plant and surround it with threads, make a silver image of the plant with golden fruit and worship it; observe nakta on 13th, ayācita on 14th and fast on 15th; water the same plant for a year; worship also Umā and Śiva and Kr̥ṣṇa and Rukmiṇi; homa with 13, 14, 15 abutis respectively on the three days from 13th; this vrata confers sons, beauty, freedom from widowhood &c.; HV II.
 283–288 (from Skanda), VKK 11; Rambhū also means

 'kadali' (plantain plant) and hence the name.
-Ravivāravrata-nakta or fast on Sunday, japa of Adityahrdaya
+Ravivāravrata-nakta or fast on Sunday, japa of Ādityahrdaya

 or Mahāśvetā mantra; they secure their desires; Vāravata; Sun deity; SmK 556-557, VKD ( 423-436) gives a very